Den-Industries/Brownian-motion-SFML/README.md

 In start you can choose an element of molecules, which motion you want to see.
 Later you can edit temperature and density of molecules.
 There are some mods in programm, i will not describe it, try it if you want.

+There is zip with project if you want to see it.

 I will be happy, if you interested in my programm.
 Wellcome.